jts272/pp4-safe-hands-guitar-tech/README.md

 the site experience is smooth, without the presence of layout shift.

 The reports have been saved in JSON format.
-To view the results, download and drag 'n drop the file, or paste the raw code into the [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/)
+To view the results, download and drag 'n drop the file, or alternatively paste the raw code into the [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/)

 [Lighthouse JSON reports](docs/lighthouse/)